 The financial statements of MCB Cash Management Fund comply with the Companies Act 2001 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
 Where necessary, comparative figures have been amended to conform with change in presentation in the current year.
-The financial statements are prepared under the historical cost convention, except that:
+The financial statements are prepared under the historical cost convention, except that financial assets at fair value through profit or loss are stated at their fair values.